 2.MATERIALS AND METHODS

 Day-old Janapriya chicks were procured from the ICAR–Directorate of Poultry Research, Hyderabad.
 The chicks were brooded and reared for 30 days under standard management conditions at Krishi Vigyan Kendra, Kallakurichi campus.
-At 30 days of age, the birds were distributed to five selected farmers from the villages of Eyyanur, Thagarai, and Kalasamuthiram in Kallakurichi district.
-Each farmer received 20 chicks, comprising 18 pullets and 2 cockerels.
+At 30 days of age, the birds were distributed to five selected farmers from the villages of Eyyanur, Thagarai, and Kalasamuthiram in Kallakurichi district. every farmer received 20 chicks, comprising 18 pullets and 2 cockerels.

 All birds were dewormed and vaccinated against Ranikhet disease on the 7th, 20th, and 56th days of age, with booster doses administered every three months thereafter.
 The birds were reared under backyard conditions and fed with kitchen waste, greens, Azolla and other locally available feed resources, mimicking the traditional feeding practices used for native poultry.